Zernez/K8s-helm-terraform-docker-go/readme.UNIwise.md

 This project containerized a GO web application that save messages statefully with subscribing to Redis topics.
 The `docker` folder is structured to have a docker images in `dev` environment that allows to debug the GO app inside the container in Visual Studio Code and a production `prod` environment used for production deployment of docker images.
 Similarly for `k8s` but in `dev` is not available the debugging inside the pods.
 The structure is composed by the `goapp` container that contains the fullstack logic and `redis` that provide the service as sidecar.
-All the project is conducted in a CI environment by Github Workflows.
+All the project is conducted in a CI environment by Github Workflows that test, build push the docker images and in the end make a system test deploying the k8s environment and curl the service adress.

 ## Requirements